-Version no. Date of publication Description of amendment 1.0 20 February 2015 First publication.
-2.0 28 March 2019 Major review of CoC Group Standard.
-Inclusion of new requirements on labour practices (on-shore), and other substantive and non-substantive changes.
-2.1 15 May 2023 No introduction or change to the Standard requirements.
+Version no. Date of publication Description of amendment 1.0 August 2000 First publication.
+2.0 August 2005 Major review of requirements.
+2.1 1 May 2010 Change to file name, insertion of copyright and document management information.
+3.0 15 August 2011 Major review of requirements.
+4.0 20 February 2015 Major review of CoC Standard; requirements updated and guidance introduced.
+Annex BD from the MSC Certification Requirements Version 1.4 incorporated into the Standard.
+New version issued as Default CoC Standard, and two other variants released (Group CoC Standard v1.0 and CFO CoC Standard v1.0) 5.0 28 March 2019 Major review of CoC Default Standard.
+Inclusion of new requirements on labour practices (on-shore), and other substantive changes.
+5.1 15 May 2023 No introduction or change to the Standard requirements.
 Editorial updates to remove superseded forced and child labour requirements, incorporation of Seaweed CoC Standard clauses, and reference the MSC Labour Eligibility Requirements and ASC CoC Module as normative documents.